You can’t go wrong with this easy and budget friendly appetiser.

 The term ‘devilled’ was already in use in the 19th century and was associated with spicy or zesty food, including eggs prepared with strong mustard, pepper, or other spicy ingredients.

 We researched the origin of classic devilled eggs but it can’t be pinned down to any one specific person, date or place.
 In a few articles it’s mentioned that it might have started in Ancient Rome and so we give this one to Italy.

 Get your children involved if they are around!
 They will love to help out in the kitchen with this easy to make recipe.

-You can prepare this dish one day in advance but keep the egg whites and the yolk filling separate in sealed containers and only assemble before serving.
+You can prepare this dish one day in advance by boiling the eggs and making the filling, but keep the egg whites and the yolk filling separate in sealed containers and only assemble before serving.

 Classic devilled eggs

 - Boil the eggs for 10 minutes